Zackptg5/Module-Manager/README.md

 Terminal script to manage your magisk modules

-Note that this is only for magisk canary builds (newer than v23) Temporary workaround until custom repo support is added to magisk manager canary
+Note that this is only for magisk canary builds > v23 and < 24 beta Temporary workaround until custom repo support is added to magisk manager canary

 ### Usage